sebhalldesigns/GSPCore-C/docs/general/Devlog.md

 Worked on GResourceManager and GRenderManager for macOS.
 Now have text rendering and image file loading working as intended.
 Next steps are to change the GResourceManager and GRawImage to create a GPU texture directly instead of holding the image data in CPU memory.
 Then need to implement orthographic view frame rendering in Metal, and start more considerations for the view graph.

+At some point should restructure slightly so that there is no dynamic memory allocation required.
+Keep all struct fields visible to client code and hide platformHandles in an _platform struct.
+Instead of linked lists for view and window trees, just use C arrays.
+This way, the entire UI can be defined statically in a C file, and will work fine with iOS, and will ensure memory safety.
+Embeded flags in _platform can be used to identify a failed setup.

+Now thinking a bit more about the view model, which is a very important aspect to GSPCore.
+This is where the efficiency gains can be made, and the stateful design defined:
+- Rendering is undertaken by the RenderManager when it is requested by the WindowManager.
+The RenderManager traverses the window's view tree and renders each view's visual elements to the screen.
+  - Every visual element must be stored in a GPU texture.
+  - The RenderManager requires a layout parameter for each visual element - anchor (to one of the 9 anchor locations), fit (match larger dimension and have space in smaller dimension), fill (match smaller dimension and cut off space in larger dimension), tile (tile x and y with a pixel match for the texture).
+    - Anchor center is the default layout mode.

+- All updates of visual elements and views are co-ordinated by the ViewManager.
+This includes:
+  - Automatic rendering of visual elements, which include:
+    - Vector geometry (GPU rendered)
+    - Text (rendered on demand via ResourceManager)
+    - Image files (loaded on demand via ResourceManager)
+    - 3D models (GPU rendered)
+  - Automatic layout handling
+  - Propogation of modifier properties.

+CSS is a decent inspiration for how to implement some of these interfaces.
+It can do a lot without any active JS code, and allows for lots of different behaviours to be statically defined.